 The Romans conquered Carmona in 206 BC during the Second Punic War.
 They could not redesign it according to their traditional square layout because of the morphology of the ground.
 Yet the main east-west street of a typical Roman town is clearly visible.
-It crossed Carmona from Puerta de Sevilla (south-west) to Puerta de Cordoba (north-east) and it was part of Via Augusta, the road which linked Narbo Martius (Narbonne in France) with Gades.
+It crossed Carmona from Puerta de Sevilla (south-west) to Puerta de Cordoba (north-east) and it was part of Via Augusta, the road which linked Narbo Martius (Narbonne in France) with Gades (Cadiz).

 Alcazar de la Puerta de Sevilla

 tract, the clean white town of Carmona